dotlang/language/doc/RFE.md

 - function: C:func(I1)->O1, S: func(I2)->O2 I1<:I2 and O1 <: O2 and if inputs are named, they should match.
 - Sum types: C: C1|C2|...|Cn and S: S1|S2|...|Sm if Ci<:Si and n<=m
-- Tuple: C=(C1,...,Cn) and S=(S1,...,Sm) if Ci<:S1 and n>=m and if both have named fields, they must match Variable of named type can be assigned to unnamed type and vice versa. `type SE := int` then SE and int are assignable.
+- Tuple: C=(C1,...,Cn) and S=(S1,...,Sm) if Ci<:S1 and n>=m and if both have named fields, they must match Variable of named type can be assigned to underlying unnamed type and vice versa. `type SE := int` then SE and int are assignable.
-Two named types with different names are not assignable implicitly.
+Two named types with different names are not assignable implicitly, are never equal and not subtype of each other.
 `type SE := int & var s: SE = 12`
 Suppose that we have a function `func f(x: T1, y: T2, z: T3)`
 You can call this function with 3 data, if type of each data is subtype of corresponding function argument. if input is named, it should match with names on the function declaration.